 Although much could be said for why employees might choose to stay in a job, in essence this can be distilled into four key elements:

 - Having a clear and compelling strategy.
-Be clear about what your organization stands for, what its values are, and where it is going.
-This is as much about having the strategy as it is communicating it
+Be clear about what your organisation stands for, what its values are, and where it is going.
+This is as much about having the strategy as it is communicating it.

 - Cultivating an innovative environment low in bureaucracy.
 Businesses with a consistent focus on innovation, solving problems, listening to new ideas, and involvement through consultative rather than autocratic decision-making, create a sense of purpose and elevate engagement levels considerably.